bilalmalik4321/Shopify-Summer-22/README.md

 # Shopify-Summer-22

+This repo holds the backend implementation of the Shopify challenge, and acts as a monrorepo for the frontend code.
+The frontend repo subrepo can be found [here](https://github.com/bilalmalik4321/Shopify-Summer-22-frontend).

 This application has all CRUD operations as well as an additional feature of exporting the inventory as a `csv`.